EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 ### Command line terminals

-Command line terminals enable us to run and test our code without graphical user interfaces (GUI) afforded to us by IDEs - this is sometimes needed for accessing and running our code remotely on servers with not GUI provision.
+Command line terminals enable us to run and test our code without graphical user interfaces (GUI) afforded to us by IDEs - this is sometimes needed for accessing and running our code remotely on servers without a GUI provision.
 Command line terminal also use less resources than a GUI development tool and are commonly used on high-performance computers and other shared systems where time, memory and processing power are expensive or in high demand.